QC Solution Descriptions

 MeasuredConc is the second sample value (duplicate)

-The check is deemed to fail when the percentage difference exceeds the limit specified.
+The check is deemed to fail when the percentage difference exceeds the limit specified or the measured concentration is greater than 5 * CRQL.
 The default failure flag is *.

 Duplicates can be included in an analysis by selecting them on the Sequence page.
 The action taken will depend upon the Error Action selection made on the QC page.